ahkim3/google-hackathon-23/README.md

 1. Clone this repo
 2. Enter into `diamond` directory
 3. Run `npm i`
-4. Create a file named `.env` that contains the following information (only fill in the first three variables):
+4. Create a file named `.env` that contains the following information (only fill in the first three and last two variables):

     ```
     API_URL = "REPLACE"